If you are currently a high school senior, follow these steps to ensure a complete application:

 - If you submit an online application, upload all responses except the teacher letter of recommendation; the teacher can email it to email@example.com or mail it via USPS.

-- We accept applications on a rolling basis and act on them as soon as possible once they are complete.
-We would like to have all applications for the Fall 2015 semester received by Honors no later than April 1 so that there is time to notify students of a decision before May 1.
-Also, there are limited scholarships for honors students, so the earlier you apply to Honors, the earlier you can be considered for them.
+- All applications for the Fall semester should be received by Honors no later than April 1 so that there is time to notify students of a decision before May 1.

 Notes About the Honors College Application Process